Beselich: Former synagogue

 The synagogue was consecrated in 1877 after far-reaching new building work when the Jewish community, with its branches in nearby places, had roughly 180 members.
 In the main wing, the synagogue hall was found upstairs and, until 1904, the schoolroom downstairs.
 The side wings and building work about the entrance housed stairways, galleries and the ritual bath (mikveh).
 It has brickwork that was subsequently pargetted.
 When the community was dissolved in 1935, the synagogue was sold, and therefore not destroyed; it was however considerably altered and emptied.
 The three large round arch windows dated from 1877 were removed between 1937 and 1945 and substituted by two separate windows each.

 The window openings were bricked up in the middle in order to make the front of the former synagogue appear as a common two-storey building.
 Not only the neo-romanesque round arches were left but also the wooden frames of the original tall windows were reused to construct new windows.
-These changes of the religious appearance on the outside of the synagogue during the Nazi periode are still clearly visible from inside the edifice.
+These changes of the religious appearance on the outside of the synagogue during the Nazi period are still clearly visible from inside the edifice.
 The walled up middle section of the front windows had never been plastered.
 In February 2010 an association for the support of the preservation of the synagogue was founded.